OpenDigitalCC/hps-system/DOCUMENTATION/190-HPS-Design/hps-network-topology.md

 - Higher switch cost (enterprise feature)
 - Vendor-specific setup

-**Recommendation**: Start without MC-LAG using standard LACP (Stage 4 base configuration).
+**Recommendation**: Start without MC-LAG using standard LACP (Profile 4 base configuration).
 This works with any LACP-capable managed switch and provides excellent redundancy and performance.
 Add MC-LAG later if you upgrade to enterprise switches with this capability and need sub-second failover for critical workloads.

 ---